GrtSid/clustering_geological_data/README.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/GrtSid/clustering_geological_data/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

 # City: LONDON
 Clusters of distinct commercial centers or markets is made using points of interest data of a city.
 Points of interest (POI) data provides location information of different places along with their defining tags like school, type of outlets, type of building, etc.